Why Del Bosque has rewarded Real Madrid cast-offs with call-ups for struggling Spain

 While the latter pair both netted at the weekend, the Spain coach had already opted to look elsewhere, naming two in-form Serie A stars for La Roja’s upcoming matches.

-Tests against Belarus and Germany await, and Del Bosque has placed his faith in a duo that have looked hugely impressive already this term.
+A test against Germany awaits, and Del Bosque has placed his faith in a duo that have looked hugely impressive already this term.
 José Callejón and Álvaro Morata have netted 12 league goals between them already, each establishing their importance at two of Italy's biggest sides.

 While the former proved last year that he was essential to Napoli’s attacking play, the latter recently supplanted Llorente in Massimiliano Allegri’s first-choice XI at Juventus.